Theoretical and Practical Clinical Neuropsychology

 Entry requirements

-In order to meet BPS accreditation requirements, applicants must pass an online entrance assessment set by the University of Bristol and must also submit a 2,000-word essay (on a prescribed topic), which must also be passed.
-The pass mark for the online assessment and essay is 50%.
-The combined mark determines whether a candidate has passed the entrance requirements, with the essay weighted 34% and the online assessment 66% of the final mark.
+In order to meet BPS accreditation requirements, you must pass an online entrance assessment (comprised of two parts) set by the University of Bristol.
+The two parts are both weighted at 50% of the overall assessment mark, and applicants must score 50% or higher in the combined mark to pass.
 Applicants must be able to provide evidence of a minimum of six months' practice experience plus at least one case report (maximum of two) formally undertaken within the prior training programme of our collaborating institution.
 Please note: the first stage of application is to submit an Expression of Interest form to the School at postgrad-psychology@bristol.ac.uk.

 Months of entry